fspaolo/gfw-problem/README.md

 Typical outputs for each identified object are center coordinates, with and height of bounding box, and class.

+Suggest YOLOv3, Faster R-CNN, and SSD as the best performing neural nets for ship detection according the literature.
+Mention the C and/or Python implementations in TensorFlow and PyTorch.

 ## Improve efficiency

-[Google compute engine, Ray, optimized data formats,...]
+[Google compute engine instead of GEE, Parallel proc with Ray, optimized data formats, explore network structure simplifications (cite example)]

 ## Challenges